GBAF Logo

 Add as preferred source on Google

-LONDON, May 29 (Reuters) - A Greek national has been charged with assisting a foreign intelligence service, believed to be Iran's, over the targeting of a journalist working for the London-based television station Iran International, British police said on Friday.
+LONDON, May 29 (Reuters) - A Greek man appeared in a British court on Friday charged with carrying out surveillance on behalf of a foreign intelligence service - believed to be Iran's - of a journalist working for the London-based television station Iran International.

-Counter-terrorism police said Ioannis Aidinidis, 46, who resides in Munich, Germany, was arrested on Saturday, May 16, and had been charged under Britain's National Security Act.
+Ioannis Aidinidis, 46, who was born in Georgia and now lives in Munich, Germany, was arrested on May 16 and has been charged under Britain's National Security Act.

-"We know this may cause concern for many people here in the UK, and particularly those working in Persian-language media," said Helen Flanagan, head of counter-terrorism policing in London.
+"We know this may cause concern for many people here in the UK, and particularly those working in Persian-language media," Helen Flanagan, head of counter-terrorism policing in London, said.

 "We continue to work closely with a number of organisations and individuals to provide them with advice and support around their safety and security and this includes the specific individual and organisation linked to this investigation."